ansegura7/TwitterAnalytics/README.md

-# Tweet Wordcloud
+# Twitter Analytics
-Repository where it is created with Python, a Word Cloud of a tweet list.
+Repository where NLP techniques are used to perform analytics on tweets made by an account.

 ## Dependencies
 The project was carried out with the latest version of <a href="https://www.anaconda.com/distribution/" target="_blank" >Anaconda</a> on Windows.